 Bakery Cleaning

-Bakeries are most commonly managed through dry cleaning such as vacuuming, brushing or sweeping of dry materials.
-Equipment which is used throughout the baking process also needs to be deep cleaned on a routine basis to stop potential infestations such as flour moth.
-Cleaning in Place (CIP) sets are also often used to clean yeast holding tanks and yeast delivery mains.
+Bakeries are most commonly cleaned utilising dry cleaning methods such as vacuuming, brushing or sweeping of dry materials.
+Designated wash areas can be used for removed parts of the machinery, such as dough bowls, machinery parts, production utensils, trays, etc. Equipment that is used throughout the baking process, along with the environment, also needs to be deep cleaned on a routine basis.
+Minimising debris accumulation reduces the risk of potential pest infestations, which includes flour moth, confused flour beetle and rodents.
+Cleaning in Place (CIP) sets are also often used within bakeries to clean yeast holding tanks and yeast delivery systems.